sblauth/cashocs/docs/source/demos/optimal_control/doc_iterative_solvers.rst

 (see, e.g., `Tröltzsch, Optimal Control of Partial Differential Equations <https://doi.org/10.1090/gsm/112>`_ or `Hinze, Pinnau, Ulbrich, and Ulbrich, Optimization with PDE constraints <https://doi.org/10.1007/978-1-4020-8839-1>`_.

-It is well-known, that the state problem, when discretized using a classical Ritz-Galerkin method, gives rise to a linear system with a symmetric and positive definite
+It is well-known, that the state problem, when discretized using a classical, conforming Ritz-Galerkin method, gives rise to a linear system with a symmetric and positive definite Matrix.
-Matrix.
 We use these properties in this demo by solving the state system with the conjugate gradient method.
 Moreover, the adjoint system is also a Poisson problem with right-hand side :math:`y - y_d`, and so also gives rise to a symmetric and positive definite system,